crashwire1/Python-Projects/README.md

    A post-exploitation tool leveraging DNS tunneling to stealthily exfiltrate data out of a compromised network without raising alarms.
 (COMING SOON)

 5. **`port_scan.py`** 🔍
-   A lightweight port scanner that helps identify open ports and services running on a target system.
+   A lightweight port scanner that helps identify open ports and services running on a target system and prints the output to a text file.

 6. **`sniffl.py`** 📡
    A simple program that sniffs WiFi beacon and probe requests, helping you identify nearby wireless networks and devices broadcasting for connections and outputs the data into a text file.
 (Ensure wireless adapter is in monitor mode)